adamsalter/sitemap_generator/README.md

 ----

 Installation creates a <tt>config/sitemap.rb</tt> file which will contain your logic for generating the Sitemap files.
-If you want to create this file manually run <tt>rake sitemap:install</tt>.
+If you want to create this file manually run <code>rake sitemap:install</code>.

-You can run <tt>rake sitemap:refresh</tt> as needed to create Sitemap files.
+You can run <code>rake sitemap:refresh</code> as needed to create Sitemap files.
 This will also ping all the ['major'][sitemap_engines] search engines.
-If you want to disable all non-essential output run the rake task with <tt>rake -s sitemap:refresh</tt>.
+If you want to disable all non-essential output run the rake task with <code>rake -s sitemap:refresh</code>.

 Sitemaps with many urls (100,000+) take quite a long time to generate, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.
 Most cron agents will only send you an email if there is output from the cron task.

-Optionally, you can add the following to your <tt>public/robots.txt</tt> file, so that robots can find the sitemap file.
+Optionally, you can add the following to your <code>public/robots.txt</code> file, so that robots can find the sitemap file.

     Sitemap: <hostname>/sitemap_index.xml.gz